ship123456/payment-gateway-documentation/README.md

 All APIs follow REST principles, use JSON format, and require HTTPS for secure communication.
 Authentication is handled using API keys.

+## Quick Start

+1. Obtain API credentials.
+2. Configure API authentication.
+3. Create a payment request.
+4. Configure webhook notifications.
+5. Test transactions in the sandbox environment.
+6. Move to production after validation.

+For detailed API usage, see the API Documentation.

+## Intended Audience

+This documentation is intended for:

+- Backend Developers
+- Frontend Developers
+- Integration Engineers
+- Solution Architects
+- Technical Support Teams

 ## API Reference

 For detailed API endpoints, request/response examples, authentication headers, and webhook payloads, see:

 [API Documentation](./api-documentation.md)

+## Documentation Scope

+This document provides a high-level overview of the Payment Gateway system, architecture, authentication, security considerations, and integration requirements.

+Detailed API endpoint documentation is available in the API Documentation file.

 ## Features